elefevre/elements-of-unit-testing-style/README.md

     assertThat(store.findByName("Eric").getName()).isEqualTo("Eric");

 It makes clearer that things are happening in distinct steps.
 First, we update the store with a new name.
 Later, when we search with a String that has the same value, then we get our previously stored element.
 Reusing the same variable for storage can create confusion ("is the underlying code comparing pointers and not values?"), and takes valuable space on screen.
-Note that I do not mind the risk of mistyping the hard-coded values. _The whole point of this test is that it will catch those problems._
+Note that I do not mind the risk of mistyping the hard-coded values. _The point of this test is that it will catch those problems._

 Note that this works for any data type you have, not just primitive types, as long as your data types have a properly implemented equals() method: